el2718/FastQSL2/README.md

 ### Optional outputs
 See **Products** for more details.
 All default values here are 0.
   * **B_out, CurlB_out, length_out, twist_out, path_out, loopB_out, loopCurlB_out**:  to export **B, CurlB, length, twist, path, loopB, loopCurlB**, respectively
+    * path_out is not allowed to invoke with 3D output grid, due to the too huge memory occupation; if this happened, path_out will be ignored
     * path_out should be invoked first for invoking loopB_out, loopCurlB_out
   * **rF_out**:      to export **rFs, rFe**
   * **targetB_out**: to export **Bs, Be**